 - ½ cup butter, room temperature

-- ½ cup shortening (Crisco or similar)
+- ½ cup shortening or vegetable oil

 - 1 cup granulated sugar